TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1AuthoritativeZone.md

 # New-B1AuthoritativeZone

 ## SYNOPSIS
-Creates a new Authoritative Zone in BloxOneDDI
+Creates a new Authoritative Zone in Universal DDI

 ## SYNTAX